What do women want when it comes to their financial future?

 For more information, make sure to listen to America’s Wealth Management Show this Saturday at 11am on 98.1FM KMBZ where Dean Barber and Bud Kasper are joined by JoAnn Huber, Partner and CPA at Barber Financial Group.
 They will be talking about women and how their investment quest isn’t necessarily about becoming rich, but more about achieving wealth-life balance.

 As always, we’re here to help.
 If you have questions about your retirement or financial plan we are happy to address them and any other concern you might have.
 Our advisors are prepared to sit down with you and discuss anything you might have on your mind regarding your financial future at no cost or obligation.
-To schedule an appointment fill our the form below or give us a call at 913-393-1000.
+To schedule an appointment schedule a complimentary consultation or give us a call at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.